-In some cases the transfer deficiency rules may also be applicable to the transfer of the commuted value of benefits out of a defined contribution account if a plan has both defined contribution and defined benefit provisions.
-Whether or not the transfer deficiency rules apply depends on factors such as the structure of the plan and how the assets are held.
-Please contact the Pensions Division at (306) 787-7650 for more information.
+The transfer deficiency rules in section 28 of the Regulations apply to all transfers of the commuted value of the pension under section 32 of the Act.
+In some cases, the transfer deficiency rules may also be applicable to the transfer of the commuted value of benefits out of a defined contribution account if a plan has both defined contribution and defined benefit provisions.
+In this type of plan, whether or not the transfer deficiency rules apply, depends on factors such as the structure of the plan and how the assets are held.